notthelewis/aimless/aimless/rtmp/create_new/README.md

 Run:
  - `yarn build` to build the code
- - `node ./lib/index.js` to run the code
+ - `yarn start -u "10+CharacterUsernameHere" -p "12+CharacterPasswordHere"` to run the code